Ge Li - Robotics & ML

-I am a Ph.D. candidate at the Autonomous Learning Robots (ALR) Lab of the Karlsruhe Institute of Technology (KIT), under the supervision of Prof. Gerhard Neumann.
-In addition, I collaborate closely with T.T.
-Prof. Rudolf Lioutikov.
+Ge Li (Bruce) I am a Ph.D. candidate in machine learning and robotics at the Karlsruhe Institute of Technology (KIT), Germany.
+My supervisors are Prof. Gerhard Neumann and Prof. Rudolf Lioutikov.

 News